More Constraints on the Georgi-Machacek Model: Conclusion

 \section{Conclusion}

 In this work, we have studied the scalar potential of the GM model that preserves custodial SU(2) symmetry.
-We have considered the theoretical and experimental constraints on the parameter space such as the tree-level unitarity, the potential boundness from below, avoiding possibly deeper wrong minima, the electroweak precision tests, the Higgs total decay width and di-photon decay, and the Higgs strength modifiers, the negative searches on the doubly-charged Higgs bosons and the Drell-Yan di-photon production, as well as the indirect constraints from the $b\to s$ transition processes; in addition to the direct searches for additional heavy Higgs resonances.
+We have considered the theoretical and experimental constraints on the parameter space such as the tree-level unitarity, the potential boundness from below, avoiding possibly deeper wrong minima, the electroweak precision tests, the Higgs total decay width and diphoton decay, and the Higgs strength modifiers, the negative searches on the doubly charged Higgs bosons and the Drell-Yan diphoton production, as well as the indirect constraints from the $b\to s$ transition processes; in addition to the direct searches for additional heavy Higgs resonances.

-We performed a numerical scan based on all the above-mentioned theoretical and experimental constraints; and we found that the possible unwanted minima that could be deeper than the EW vacuum excludes about 40 \% of the parameter space that fulfills the above mentioned constraints.
-On top of that, we noticed that the above constraints dictate a clear shape on the model parameter of three separated islands in the plans of $\{s_{\beta},s_{\alpha}\}$, $\{s_{\alpha},m_{\eta}\}$ and $\{\zeta_F,\zeta_V\}$; and two islands in the plans of $\{\kappa_F,\kappa_V\}$.
+We performed a numerical scan based on all the above-mentioned theoretical and experimental constraints, and we found that the possible unwanted minima that could be deeper than the EW vacuum excludes about 40 \% of the parameter space that fulfills the above mentioned constraints.
+On top of that, we noticed that the above constraints dictate a clear shape on the model parameter of three separated islands in the plans of $\{s_{\beta},s_{\alpha}\}$, $\{s_{\alpha},m_{\eta}\}$ and $\{\zeta_F,\zeta_V\}$, and two islands in the plans of $\{\kappa_F,\kappa_V\}$.
 The couplings of the Higgs boson to the gauge bosons and fermions lie in the ranges \{-1.21$<\kappa_V<$-0.85,~0.86$<\kappa_F<$1.12\} and \{0.9$<\kappa_V<$1.23,~0.88$<\kappa_F<$1.13\}, respectively.
 However, the scaling factors of the heavy scalar $\eta$ in the GM $\zeta_F,_V$ lie in the ranges \{-1.22$<\zeta_V<$-0.97,~-2.15$<\zeta_F<$-1.59\}, \{-0.09$<\zeta_V<$0.66,~-0.75$<\zeta_F<$-0.02\} and \{-0.65$<\zeta_V<$0.14,~0.04$<\zeta_F<$0.75\}, respectively.
 Here, an isolated islands in the plans of that was supposed to exist was excluded by the $b\to s$ bound.
-The shape of the isolated islands as shown in the plans of $\{s_{\beta},s_{\alpha}\}$, $\{s_{\alpha},m_{\eta}\}$, $\{\zeta_F,\zeta_V\}$ and $\{\kappa_F,\kappa_V\}$ is dictated by the combination of the bounds of the Higgs signal strength modifiers and the Higgs total decay width; in addition to the Higgs di-photon decay.
+The shape of the isolated islands as shown in the plans of $\{s_{\beta},s_{\alpha}\}$, $\{s_{\alpha},m_{\eta}\}$, $\{\zeta_F,\zeta_V\}$ and $\{\kappa_F,\kappa_V\}$ is dictated by the combination of the bounds of the Higgs signal strength modifiers and the Higgs total decay width; in addition to the Higgs diphoton decay.